 Neither of these options are acceptable.
-There has to be a better way to buy the built-in flexibility you need for your travel plans.
+There must be a better way to buy the built-in flexibility you need for your travel plans.

 Well, there is.

 Let's consider adding travel insurance to the original $487 coach ticket.
-More specifically, let's add cover that includes 'Trip Cancellation,' 'Cancel for Work Reasons,' and 'Cancel for Any Reason.'
+More specifically, let's add coverage that includes 'Trip Cancellation,' 'Cancel for Work Reasons,' and 'Cancel for Any Reason.'